 5. IoT mobile app

 An IoT application in the agricultural context usually means a mobile application that connects to drones and sensors on agricultural machinery.
 IoT is a technology that’s key to precision farming, a farming strategy that focuses on observing and measuring specific crops and then responding to this data.
+A farm planning app uses mobile technologies to make the most out of resources.

 Precision agriculture is made possible mostly with the help of two technologies: IoT and big data.
 This allows farmers and enterprises to get high-quality agronomic insights and analytics they can use to decide on their next steps.